parsee-ai/parsee-core/readme.md

     replicate_api_key = os.getenv("REPLICATE_KEY")
     replicate_model = replicate_config(replicate_api_key, "mistralai/mixtral-8x7b-instruct-v0.1")

+If you intend to use a model that has multimodal capabilities such as GPT 4 or Claude 3, you can enable the multimodal queries by setting the multimodal setting to True (you can also specify how many images should be passed to the modal at most and the maximum size for each image):

+    gpt_model = gpt_config(os.getenv("OPENAI_KEY"), None, openai_model_name="gpt-4-turbo", multimodal=True, max_images=3, max_image_size=2000)

+or for Anthropic models:

+    anthropic_model = anthropic_config(os.getenv("ANTHROPIC_KEY"), "claude-3-opus-20240229", None, multimodal=True, max_images=1, max_image_size=800)

 ### Step 3: load a document
 Parsee converts all data (strings, file contents etc.) to a standardized format, the class for this is called StandardDocumentFormat.